Add a SharePoint Online source

 Note

-For implementations using the quickview component in a Coveo JavaScript Search Framework result template, and ASPX list items in SharePoint Online, quick view is supported only for ASPX list items (pages) of type Wiki, Publishing, Modern, and Web Part.
+For implementations using the Quickview component in a Coveo JavaScript Search Framework result template, and ASPX list items in SharePoint Online, the Quick view is supported only for ASPX list items (pages) of type Wiki, Publishing, Modern, and Web Part.

-1. Select whether you want to index SharePoint Online or OneDrive content:
+Select whether you want to index SharePoint Online, User profiles, Personal sites, or OneDrive for Business content.

 Note